pascalgrimaud/docker/jboss-as/README.md

 cd 7.1.1/
 docker build -t pgrimaud/jboss-as:7.1.1 .
 ```

+To build JBoss 7.2, you have to download jboss-eap-6.1.0.zip and put it in the "7.2/" directory.

 # Usage

 Quick start with bidding to port 8080, 9990 and random password